Hamstring Pain & Tendinopathy When Sitting

 Why Do My Legs Hurt for No Reason?

 If you have ever dealt with tight hamstrings, you know how aggravating they can be.
 Many people don’t even realize they’re at risk for this until their muscles are already sore from the excessive activity.
 Often, tightness in the hamstring is caused by things like exercise or playing sports.

 Taking less exercise isn’t going to fix everything (although it might help!) as exercise puts strain on your hamstrings leading to tightness over time.
 Performing these exercises may cause you discomfort or muscle cramping.
-Look for other exercises that you can do to stay fit without causing such damage to your body.
+Look for other exercises that you can do to stay fit without causing much damage to your body.

 The Difference between Sciatica and Tendon Injury

-As a general rule, a lot of discomforts can be caused by sciatica and hamstring pain, both of which are common injuries.
-They’re often mistaken for one another, but sciatic symptoms feel like a pain in your back or buttocks region; this is caused by irritation on the sciatic nerve and hamstring pains happen when there’s too much tension at either end of the muscle – so you might be feeling some tightness up near where it connects with bone (called an iliotibial band), right below where they cross over each other( called a biceps femoris)or deep within them just above their attachments onto bones such as tibia and fibula).
+As a general rule, a lot of discomfort can be caused by sciatica and hamstring pain, both of which are common injuries.
+They’re often mistaken for one another, but sciatic symptoms feel like a pain in your back or buttocks region; this is caused by irritation on the sciatic nerve, and hamstring pains happen when there’s too much tension at either end of the muscle – so you might be feeling some tightness up near where it connects with bone (called an iliotibial band), right below where they cross over each other( called a biceps femoris)or deep within them just above their attachments onto bones such as tibia and fibula).

 If you’re experiencing hamstring pain while sitting, it may be due to your posture.
 A lot of people who suffer from this type of injury are those in sedentary jobs and spend a long time sitting down every day.